SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Synthetic Imitation Edit Feedback

 \subsection{\texttt{Low→High} Synthetic Preference Data Generation}

-Generation using LMs and LLMs (even after fine-tuning) has been observed to generate hallucinations and factually incorrect text \cite{zhang2023siren}.
-By leveraging this phenomenon and treating the summaries generated from smaller LMs (represented by $Y_{*}$) as factually unaligned, we propose an alternative direction (\texttt{\textbf{$\text{Low}\rightarrow \text{High}$}}) to generate high-quality synthetic edit-based preference data for factuality alignment where we use off-the-shelf LLMs (\texttt{GPT-4} \& \texttt{GPT-3.5}) to act as an edit function $f_e^{Low\rightarrow High}$ that can be used to generate imitation edit data $Y_{+}$ by improving factuality in $Y_{*}$ (as shown in get\_$D_{pref}^{Low\rightarrow High}$ synthetic edit data generation function in \textbf{Algorithm \ref{alg:sythetic_data_generation}}).
-Here for \texttt{\textbf{$\text{Low}\rightarrow \text{High}$}} preference data, we treat $Y{*}$ as $Y_{l}$ as it is generated from an unaligned model (susceptible to hallucinations and poor generation), whereas $Y_{+}$ is treated as $Y_{w}$ as it is the factually improved summary w.r.t $Y_{*}$.
-In $f_e^{Low\rightarrow High}\mathbin{:}\{x^i,y_{*}^i\}\rightarrow y_{+}^i$, we prompt \texttt{GPT} to generate a factually improved summary given a clinical note $x^i$ and the corresponding smaller model generated summary $y_{*}^i$, as shown in \textbf{Figure \ref{fig:main}}.
-The prompt for $f_e^{Low\rightarrow High}$ is designed to generate $y_{+}^i$ using edits introduced through the edit operations listed in \textbf{Table \ref{tab:edit_ops}}, and the resulting $y_{+}^i$ is factually consistent and includes information that is required for accurate diagnosis and treatment documentation of $x^i$.The detailed prompt is attached in \textbf{Apeendix Table \ref{tab:factuality-prompt}}.
+Generation using smaller LMs like \texttt{GPT-2} (even after fine-tuning) has been observed to generate hallucinations and factually incorrect text \cite{zhang2023siren}.
+By leveraging this phenomenon and treating the summaries generated from smaller LMs (represented by $Y_{*}$) as factually unaligned, we propose an alternative direction (\texttt{\textbf{$\text{Low}\rightarrow \text{High}$}}) to generate high-quality synthetic edit-based preference data for factuality alignment where we use off-the-shelf LLMs (\texttt{GPT-3.5} \& \texttt{GPT-4}) to act as synthetic domain experts specifically acting as edit function $f_e^{Low\rightarrow High}$ to generate imitation edit data $Y_{+}$ by improving factuality in $Y_{*}$ (as shown in get\_$D_{pref}^{Low\rightarrow High}$ synthetic edit data generation function in Algorithm \ref{alg:sythetic_data_generation}).
+Here for \texttt{\textbf{$\text{Low}\rightarrow \text{High}$}} preference data, since $Y{*}$ is generated from an unaligned smaller model (susceptible to hallucinations and poor generation), we treat it as $Y_{l}$, whereas $Y_{+}$ is treated as $Y_{w}$ as it is the factually improved summary w.r.t $Y_{*}$.
+In $f_e^{Low\rightarrow High}\mathbin{:}\{x^i,y_{*}^i\}\rightarrow y_{+}^i$, we prompt synthetic experts to generate a factually improved summary given a clinical note $x^i$ and the corresponding smaller model generated summary $y_{*}^i$, as shown in Figure \ref{fig:main}(b).
+The prompt for $f_e^{Low\rightarrow High}$ is designed to generate $y_{+}^i$ using edits introduced through the edit operations listed in \textbf{Table \ref{tab:edit_ops}} of Appendix \ref{appendixA}, and the resulting $y_{+}^i$ is factually consistent and includes information that is required for accurate diagnosis and treatment documentation of $x^i$.
+The detailed prompt is attached in Table \ref{tab:factuality-prompt} of Appendix \ref{appendixA}.